ccbogel/QualCoder/README.md

 - Go to Settings -> Privacy and Security -> Scroll down until you see a message stating QualCoder was prevented from starting.
 Click on "open anyway".
 - From now on, QualCoder should start without issues.

+- Sometimes VLC might not be detected.
+One solution to try is to install VLC via Homebrew.

 If these app bundles do not work for you and you want to **run QualCoder from source,** follow these steps:

 **Alternatively, install from source:**